UnitConversion/unitConversion/documents/idods/clientapi.rst

 	inventory = client.retrieveInventory('IVU*')

 In the above example we retrieve all inventory items with names starting with **IVU**.
-Retrieved data is JSON structure and is explained in the `Client API Library`_.
+Retrieved data is JSON structure as explained in the `Client API Library`_.

 Inventory item cannot be deleted but it can be updated.
 To update existing item we should provide name of the saved item through the **old_name** parameter and then all parameters we want to update.
 In the example below we will update the name of the existing inventory item.